vaguelyethnic/client-side-mastery/book-1-installations/chapters/GETTING_STARTED_WINDOWS.md

 <summary>
 mentors: Expand for help
 </summary>
-If you run into problems during installation, someone on the instruction team will use the following info to help you.
+If you run into problems during installation, someone on the coaching team will use the following info to help you.
 You can ignore this section.

 For reference, here's the [Microsoft Install WSL instructions](https://docs.microsoft.com/en-us/windows/wsl/install).